How Health Care Reform Affects Employer Plans

 You do not have to enroll in the insurance offered at your place of work.
 Instead, you can buy insurance through your state’s health insurance Marketplace.
 However, if your company offers health insurance that is affordable and provides minimum coverage under the law’s requirements, you will not qualify for a tax credit.
 That’s the case even if your income would otherwise qualify you.

-You can buy insurance through a Marketplace during the next open enrollment period, which starts on Nov.
-1, 2015.
+You can buy insurance through a Marketplace during the next open enrollment period.
+Check on Healthcare.gov for annual open enrollment dates.

 How You'll Know About Your Choices at Work